IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 ## Putting everything together and pinout
 The connections can be done as follows (the actual pinout in the images below slightly differs due to slight limitations at Wokwi, and different breadboard settings).
 The important points are properly recognizing the Ground, 3.3V, and output reading pins, to avoid burning any components.<br>
+> [!Note]
-**Note that ideally** you want to set the photoresistor the furthest away from the LEDs, such that the light generated from the LEDs does not change the light reading data.<br>
+> **Ideally** you want to set the photoresistor the furthest away from the LEDs, such that the light generated from the LEDs does not change the light reading data.<br>
 In the images below, we do not really see the "most" optimal position (the most optimal position is the photoresist on the further left corner, and the LEDs a bit closer to the Pico).
 - The LED's cathode (negative) is the "short leg", while the anode (positive) is the "long leg".<br>
   The negative side can be directly connected to the ground rail (-) or through a jumper cable.
 The positive should be connected with a resistor (between 100ohm to 330ohm).<br>